workkkfor2012/gemini-coder/packages/website/docs/features/chat/presets.md

 #### ✅ `port`

-Number, e.g. `3000`.
+Check port on which your instance is exposed in localhost, by default it's `3000`.
 If not given, `http://openwebui/` will be used, which you can forward your networked instance to.

 Example nginx configuration: